fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 3. In your old MDM solution, unenroll these hosts.
 MacOS does not allow multiple MDMs to be installed at once.
 This step is required to present end users with instructions to turn on MDM in Fleet.

-4. The My Device page in Fleet Desktop will present end users with instructions to turn on MDM.
+4. The **My Device** page in Fleet Desktop will present end users with instructions to turn on MDM.
 Share [these guided instructions](#instructions-for-end-users) with your end users.

+### FileVault recovery keys

+In Fleet, you can enforce FileVault (disk encryption) to be on.
+If turned on, hosts’ disk encryption keys will be stored in Fleet.
+Learn how [here](#disk-encryption).

+During migration from your old MDM solution, disk encryption will be turned off for your macOS hosts until they are enrolled to Fleet and MDM is turned on for these hosts.

+If your old MDM solution enforced disk encryption, your end users will need to reset their disk encryption key for Fleet to be able to store the key.
+The **My device** page in Fleet Desktop will present users with instructions to reset their key.
+Share [these guided instructions](#how-to-turn-on-disk-encryption) with your end users.

 ### Activation Lock Bypass codes